-If you aren't quite sure how to set up Playground Sessions on your device, don't worry -- this video from the platform shows you how.
+If you aren't quite sure how to set up the Playground Sessions app on your device, don't worry -- this video from the platform shows you how.

 Pricing and Membership Options

-Compared to other courses for learning the piano, this one is very affordable, and it also has several different membership levels.
+Compared to other courses for learning the piano, Playground Sessions is very affordable, and it also has several different membership levels.

 The annual membership comes with the same perks, but you save money over time -- it costs $9.99 per month and is billed annually in one payment of $119.88.

 If you're really committed, you can get a lifetime membership, which grants you lifetime access to the site.
 This plan is $289.99.
 It comes with all the perks of the monthly and annual plans, but you get 40 free songs from the song library.

 One unique aspect of this site is that you also can purchase a family plan.
 Family plans are discounted bundle memberships where you can purchase two, three, or four memberships.
 We like that you can find family plans at the lifetime and annual levels.
 Playground Sessions also regularly runs promotions where you can often save a considerable sum.If you still aren't quite sure whether this is the site for you, check out this interesting video -- it shows off one adult beginner's progress over the course of a year with the site.

 Social Proof of the Course